pickyourtrail_logo

 Why Visit Lone Pine Koala Sanctuary?

-• It is home to over 100 koalas and native Australian animals.
+• Home to over 100 koalas and more than 70 native Australian species.

-• The only place in Brisbane where you can legally hold a koala.
+• The only place in Queensland where you can legally hold a koala under strict regulations.

 • Proximity to Brisbane city, ideal for day trips.